 Considering the 8,000 lb. difference in weight with the Bertram 35, we're wondering where the loss of speed came from because the B-35 will do about the same with those engines.
 We'd have thought that she'd get up to at least 25 kn. at 4000 RPM on engine rated at 4000 to 4400 RPM, and wondering about the 1.88:1 Borg-Warner gear boxes.
 Seems a lot of reduction for a 15,000 lb. boat.
 Would it do better with 1.55:1?

 With the gas engines and 7.5 kw Onan generator, this engine room is intelligently laid out, and if you take the hatches up (they weigh a ton and you gotta move the sofa out to do that) there isn't anything down there that can't be easily reached.
-A very nice touch for do-it-yourselfers.
+A very nice touch for DIY people.
 Hardware and systems are all good quality and have held up well with good maintenance.
 The electrical system is well engineered.
 The engine room ventilation is not as good as it should be and was pulling a bit of a vacuum; when we opened the hatch we got another 50 RPM.

 The engine room on the 10 meter is just plain cramped.
 To do any kind of maintenance you need to clear all the furniture out an pull the hatches, a job for two people.
 Once that's done you can reach most everything, sometimes with a bit more effort than you'd like.